 Here’s a list of the events we expect Apple to hold in the remainder of 2021, and what we expect the company to announce at each one.
 We’ll update this list throughout the year as we get a clearer picture of when Apple will take the stage and what it will announce.

-Apple sometimes hosts an event in October to round out the year with a few last-minute product releases.
-These are often new iPads or Macs, but there’s no reason Apple couldn’t announce something like AR glasses at its own event later in the year.
+Apple regularly hosts events in late October (2018) or early November (2020) to round out the year with a few last-minute product releases.
+These are often new iPads or Macs—last year’s event saw the release of the M1 MacBook Pro, MacBook Air, and MAc mini—but there’s no reason Apple couldn’t announce something crazy like AR glasses at its own event later in the year.
+(We don’t expect Apple to announce AR glasses this year, but you never know.)

-In 2020, the “October” event was virtual and delayed a month, just as the “September” event was.
+In 2020, the “October” event was virtual and delayed a month to November, just as the “September” event was.
 It introduced the wonderful M1-based Macs.
-It’s too early to know whether Apple will have an event in October this year, and if so, whether it will be live or virtual.
+It’s too early to know whether Apple will have an event in October this year, but with so many products on the way, it seems likely.
+Our best guess is that Apple will hold an event in October or November where it will introduce the new MacBook Pros with the M1X or M2 processor, a new design, and several new features.
+We’ve also heard rumors of a new high-end Mac mini with the same M1X processor arriving in late 2021.

 Throughout the year, Apple holds online virtual developer events meant to help developers make the best use of Apple’s products, software, and ecosystem.
 Examples from early in the year include “Building Great Widget Experiences,” “Bring Your iPad App to Mac,” and “Building Great App Clip Experiences.”